In the same year of Lippmann's Public Opinion, Elihu Root wrote, in the first issue of Foreign Affairs,:

-Root's view clearly differs from Lippmann's and today, Election Day 2004, as the US finds itself at war in Iraq, it might be useful to: discuss and debate the merits of Root's and Lippmann's views on the role that public opinion can/should play in US foreign policy; question how and to what extent propaganda can be said to shape US public opinion today compared to the US of the 1920s; and ask, in the spirit of Root's remark, what sorts of errors of political judgement we think worst and whether/how they can be avoided.
+Root's view clearly differs from Lippmann's and today, as the US finds itself in the midst of a war the justification for which may have been "mistaken beliefs", it might be useful to: discuss and debate the merits of Root's and Lippmann's views on the role that public opinion can/should play in US foreign policy.
+We can begin by questioning how and to what extent propaganda can be said to shape US public opinion today compared to the US of the 1920s; and ask, in the spirit of Root's remark, what sorts of errors of political judgement we think worst and whether/how they can be avoided.

 I should repeat here that Lippmann came to question his views about public opinion and foreign policy in light of the Vietnam War.
 It turned out that public opinion isn't the only "dangerous master of decision when the stakes are life and death" (a quotation from Lippmann's 1955 book, Essays in the Public Philosophy).

 The recent controversy about the "coverage" of Brown campus life on the Fox News Channel's "The O'Reilly Factor" seems to point to a problem that Lippmann had perhaps not imagined.
 In the final section of his chapter, "Privacy and Censorship", Lippmann writes:

 "Without some form of censorship, propaganda in the strict sense of the word is impossible.
 In order to conduct a propaganda there must be some barrier between the public and the event.
 Access to the real environment must be limited, before anyone can create a pseudo-environment that he thinks wise or desirable.
 For while people who have direct access can misconceive what they see, no one else can decide how they shall misconceive it, unless he can decide where they shall look, and at what."